 Have you ever wished you had access to a good queen without either having to drive a long way to get her or to take your chances in the mail?
 Have you thought about raising some queens of your own but don’t have the equipment or the confidence to try it on your own?
 If you’ve ever had these thoughts, you are not alone and this meeting is one you won’t want to miss.

-A steering committee of members have put together a presentation outlining a plan to create a bee yard on Surry Community College property that will be used to grow bees and breed queens.
+A steering committee of members have put together a presentation outlining a plan to create a bee yard that will be used to grow bees and breed queens.
 The presentation will include how members can help and also benefit from this endeavor.
 The NC State Beekeepers Born & Bred program may also provide support for the project ( learn more here ).

 Comments Off on Born & Bred in NC Queen Breeding Bee Yard – October 14, 2019

 Saturday, September 21, 11:00 am – 2:00 pm Location: Albert Cockerham’s bee yard, 504 Arlington Street, Mount Airy, NC 27030 [ map ] Bring protective clothing and your smoker if you want help learning to light it and keep it going.

 This is a chance for new beekeepers to get your hands in a hive, to ask experienced beekeepers questions about what you are seeing (or not seeing) and to gain some confidence working with bees.
 Mentors who will come to you are in short supply so please take advantage of this opportunity to get hands on help with the bees.
 This is also a great chance to get to know other beekeepers and for them to get to know you so when you have questions, you’ll have people you can call.